 Our facility

 We have built the world’s largest plant for storing carbon dioxide in the sea in the form of calcium bicarbonate.
-Located in Augusta (Italy), this plant has a production capacity of 100 kg/h of CO₂ stored, a scale that exceeds by 100 times that of our pilot plant inaugurated in La Spezia (La Spezia) at the beginning of 2023.
+Located in Augusta (Italy), this plant has a production capacity of 100 kg/h of CO₂ stored, a scale that exceeds by 100 times that of our pilot plant inaugurated in La Spezia (Italy) at the beginning of 2023.
+To learn more about Limenet’s plant, click here.